 - Our attorneys are always transparent and honest – we never guarantee settlements or verdicts

 - Our lawyers truly care about their clients and show it through personalized strategies

 - Our Missouri law firm accepts many different types of cases within personal injury law

 - Our injury attorneys do not charge unless they win the case

-Why You Need a Personal Injury Lawyer in Kansas City
+Why You Need a PI Lawyer in Kansas City

 A PI claim could name a driver, doctor, employer, product manufacturer or many other parties as the defendant.
 It will seek to hold the defendant financially responsible for the plaintiff’s injuries.
-At the Dickerson Oxton Law Firm, we have helped clients with a wide variety of injuries.
+At Dickerson Oxton, we have helped clients with a wide variety of injuries.
 Our lawyers specialize in services in the following legal practice areas: